 Gad and Birgit Rausing Library is a multi-disciplinary library serving the faculty, students, researchers, and staff of the university.
-It is providing quality services to its' patrons.
+It is providing quality innovative services to its' patrons.

 Gad and Birgit Rausing library adds new books in library collection on regular basis to provide upto date information to the patrons.